Colleges by Location

 Being a member of a student organization will make you connect better with your fellow students and enjoy your college years more.

-There is a drama club you can join if acting is something that interests you.
-You have a passion for media and communication?
+If you're interested in acting, you have the option to join a drama club.
+Interested in media and communication?
 St. Norbert College publishes its own newspaper and has its own radio station.

 Student Services

-St. Norbert College offers a number of services necessary for a comfortable and secure life on campus.
+St. Norbert College offers a number of services crucial for a pleasant and safe life on campus.

-This school has a health clinic with personal/psychological counseling.
+There is a medical clinic with personal/psychological counseling.
 In addition, other services like Women's Center are available to the students of St. Norbert College.

-All in all, campus life at St. Norbert College is rich and vibrant and provides everything most students need.
+All in all, campus life at St. Norbert College is rich and vibrant and provides all you need for a comfortable stay.

 Career Services